 Things to Do and Where to Eat in Delaware’s Quaint Villages

-TOUR: Belmont Hall, Smyrna.
 Though Belmont Hall is primarily a wedding venue now, and tours are by appointment only, plan to book one if you relish Revolutionary War and ghost stories.
-A private residence until 1987, and then purchased by the State of Delaware and closed and abandoned in 2008, the historic property was rescued from the wrecking ball by Friends of Belmont Hall who manage it now.
+Belmont was a private residence until 1987.
+And then the State of Delaware purchased the property, subsequently closing and abandoning it in 2008.
+Fortunately, the current guardians, Friends of Belmont Hall, rescued the property from the wrecking ball.

-In 1771, Thomas Collins, an advocate for the American Revolution, purchased 91 acres of property that included two structures that he connected with a foyer to form the stately Georgian mansion that stands today.
+A bit of history.
+In 1771, Thomas Collins, an advocate for the American Revolution, purchased 91 acres of property.
+The land included two structures that he connected with a foyer to form the stately Georgian mansion that stands today.

-The Delaware Legislature met in New Castle DE, and, on June 15 1776 had made the decision to separate from the British.
-English ships were patrolling the Delaware River, within cannons pointed directly at New Castle, so Collins invited the Delaware State Assembly to skedaddle out of there and meet at Belmont Hall.
-You can just imagine Caesar Rodney, John Dickinson, and Allan McClain strolling through the front door for clandestine patriotic meetings.
+At the time, the Delaware Legislature met in New Castle DE.
+On June 15 1776, Delaware made the decision to separate from the British.
+English ships were patrolling the Delaware River, with cannons pointed directly at New Castle.
+So Collins invited the Delaware State Assembly to skedaddle out of there and meet at Belmont Hall.
+You can just imagine Caesar Rodney, John Dickinson, and Allan McClain strolling through the front door for these clandestine meetings.

-As Thomas was a Brigadier General for the Delaware State Militia during the Revolutionary War, a group of Tories threatened to “do Collins harm.”
-House staff hid him behind a dresser and posted a sentry on the Captains Walk atop the house.
+As Collins was a Brigadier General for the Delaware State Militia during the Revolutionary War, a group of Tories threatened to do him harm.
+House staff hid Collins behind a dresser and posted a sentry on the Captains Walk atop the house.

-The unnamed guard was shot, but the poor guy managed to make it to the second floor, leaving a trail of blood, before dying.
+The unnamed guard was shot.
+However, he managed to make it down to the second floor, leaving a trail of blood, before dying.
 In later decades, curiosity-seekers came to Belmont Hall to “see the sentinel’s blood.”
 Some of these visitors signed their names on the wall of the second floor staircase landing that can still be seen today.

 On Jan.
-21, 1922, however, a fire destroyed the 3rd floor, erasing physical evidence of the death, but not the spirit of the soldier that some claim still haunts the home.
+21, 1922, however, a fire destroyed the 3rd floor, erasing physical evidence of the death.
+But apparently it didn’t effect the spirit of the soldier that some claim still haunts the home.

 By the 1870’s, the “lady of the house,” Caroline Cloak, had added a Gothic Revival porch, set aside 20 acres the public to enjoy, and otherwise modernized things to reflect Victorian-era tastes.
 She launched a farm and canning company.
 Cans of Belmont Hall Tomatoes, Asparagus, and other fruits and vegetables were sold up and down the Eastern Seaboard.
 Open during events only (check website), or by calling 302-264-9048.